|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 You should schedule and appointment if: 1) Your issue is interfering with your ability to function as you would want.
 Or, you are in pain and it is affecting your well-being.
 Plus 2) you have tried to deal with it by yourself and have not made any significant progress.

 Is NLP suitable for religious Jews?

 Yes.
 Here is how I look at it: NLP is like carpentry...
 The Torah commands us to sit in a Succah for seven days in the month of Tishrei.
 In order to fulfill the Mitzvah I have to know the many laws involved which include the building of the walls.
 In addition to the laws about the building of the walls, I also have to know something about which types of wood to select, sawing the wood, hammering nails, etc. In order to learn these carpentry skills I can go to any carpenter who is good at his trade; the carpenter who will teach me these skills need not be a religious Jew.
 Once I have learned these carpentry skills I can use them to build my Succah according to the Halacha.

 NLP is not a religion or a philosophy.
 It does not dictate what I should or should not be doing with my life; that is a personal decision that I must make.
 I can use NLP to help myself overcome personal difficulties that prevent me from living my life the way the way I have chosen.

 What are your credentials?

 In 1996 I began studying NLP (Neuro-Linguistic Programming) and became certified as a Practitioner in 1997 and as a Master-Practitioner in 1998 and opened a private practice.
 In 1999 I began teaching seminars and workshops.
 I chose an experienced Clinical Psychologist to be my supervisor and consultant.
-In addition, I studied privately with him.
-I have been a Yeshiva Rebbe and counseling students for almost 30 years.
+I have been a Yeshiva Rebbe and counseling students for over 30 years.